When creating content, you may need to add custom symbols and characters to your pages and posts.

 One more thing you can add with the HTML Entities Button plugin are links to your most recent posts …

 (Insert links to your most recent posts)

 To learn more about adding internal links to your content using the WordPress default internal linking, see this tutorial:

 Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

 After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that used to be available via the settings.

-The links below provide additional resources about special characters and symbols:
+Visit the sites below for additional information about special characters and symbols:

 Congratulations!
-Now you know how to add special characters and symbols to your posts.
+Now you know how to add custom characters and symbols to your content.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org